Tax Credits & Incentives

 The Hoosier Business Investment Tax Credit (HBITC) encourages capital investment in Indiana by providing a credit against a company’s Indiana tax liability.
 The amount is based on a company’s qualified capital investment with the final amount determined by the Indiana Economic Development Corporation.

 Indiana provides a tax credit to corporations that relocate their headquarters to Indiana.
-The credit equals half the moving costs and is assessed against the corporation’s state tax liability.
+The credit is up to half the approved moving costs and is assessed against the corporation’s state tax liability.
 Indiana’s Department of Revenue determines eligibility.

 Technology Enhancement Certification for Hoosiers (TECH)

 The Technology Enhancement Certification for Hoosiers (TECH) Fund is a reimbursement grant program designed to help existing Indiana companies meet the demands of the new information economy by rapidly increasing the number of certified information technology workers in Indiana.

 The Industrial Recovery tax credit provides an incentive for companies to invest in facilities requiring significant rehabilitation or remodeling expense.
 After a building has been designated as an industrial recovery site, companies may be eligible for a tax credit calculated as a percentage of qualified rehabilitation expense.